robostrike/RhinoVectors/README.md

 A random number generator, varied by seed, to conduct controlled random values.
 There also includes a map function to tie within a certain scope from 0 to alloted value in association to it.

+sample_CSV.py

+A simple read write reference document for reading and writing comma separated values.
+Super useful in collaboration with Solidwork's design table or generating your own simple read write value system.
+It's a tool you will only see once but references are littered all over the place.
+Not all programming options are available within the Rhinoscript space as the application does not offer import reader or pandas.

 GENERAL NOTES

 Lessons learned having developed a coding practice at the Quicken Loans metal panel facade in 2018-2019 in the Rhino + Grasshopper + Pythonscript scene.
 Here are some key take aways: